 The Foundation considers all cash and highly liquid investments with an original maturity of three months or less which are neither held for nor restricted by donors for long-term purposes, to be cash and cash equivalents.
 Cash and highly liquid financial instruments restricted to building projects, endowments that are perpetual in nature, or other long-term purposes are excluded from this definition.
-The Foundation has no restricted cash as of both December 31, 2020 and 2019.
+The Foundation has no restricted cash as of either December 31, 2021 or 2020.